armory/docs/content/en/plugins/github-integration/validate-github-access.md

 ## Validate GitHub access

-This feature validates GitHub access based on configuration assigned to a GitHub App account providing an additional **access control** validation layer of a GitHub App account in Spinnaker against the defined GitHub Teams in the repository.
+This feature validates GitHub access based on configuration assigned to a GitHub App account, providing an additional **access control** validation layer of a GitHub App account in Spinnaker against the defined GitHub Teams in the repository.

 Using the `impersonateGitHubTeam` feature, you can validate and enforce GitHub App account access to repositories based on the GitHub team's assigned configuration.

 ### How this feature works